vaidyakhil/Good-Reads/miscellaneous/Miscellaneous.md

 * All this adds overhead that can be significant, particularly where there is a lot of interaction between the UI and the app logic

 * By contrast, Flutter minimizes those abstractions, **bypassing the system UI widget libraries** in favor of its own widget set.
 The Dart code that paints Flutter’s visuals is compiled into native code, which uses Skia for rendering

+### Secure Communication

+* When two parties communicate, there are some concerns from Security point of view:
+	1. Identity Verification - able to verify that the message has been sent from trusted source
+	2. Integrity - Able to verify that the message has not been tampered with
+	3. Confidentiality - Other than the concerned parties no one else is able to access the messages in intelligible manner

+* Hashing - using a hashing algo, generate a unique string from the message being sent.
+Sent the hash along with message.
+Receiver generates hash from what it receives.
+If it doesn't match, it means message has been tampered with.
+(Intigrity)
+* Encrypting - it is the process of transforming your confidential data into an unreadable format so that no hacker or attacker can manipulate or steal it.
+Thereby, serving the purpose of confidentiality
+*  SSL/TLS HandShakes - Which basically use symmetric and asymmetric cryptography for Identity and Verification and establishing a secure connection